3 Questions to Ask Before Applying for a Small Business Loan

 Responding to a banker’s inquiry about desired loan amount with, “how much can I get?” is a good way to make a loan officer suspicious right off the bat.
 Now it looks like you’re loan shopping.

-Instead of thinking about your business loan as money lending, think of it as an investment.
+Instead of thinking about your small business loan as money lending, think of it as an investment.
 Banks aren’t interested in giving out free money; they’re interested in investing in high-character people with high-potential business ideas.
-They want to see that the money you borrow will help your business make even more.
+They want to see that the money you borrow will help your small business make even more.
 That way, you can make good on your promise to pay it back.

 Coming in with a total broken down by expected expenses proves that you’ve thought the loan through.
 This approach will not only make a good impression, it will also speed up the process.
 In addition to not having to think through your plan for the money on the spot, your banker is less likely to ask as many follow-up screening questions as no red flags have been raised.